tetriseffect/Exosphere/tutorials/superusers/superuser-git.md

 `mkdir Zeus`

 Now `cd Zeus` and create an empty Git repository using `git init`.
 When you `ls` you'll see that nothing seems to be there, but in fact the repository is hidden.
 Try `ls -alt` and you'll see that the directory contains a new directory called `.git`.
-Directories and files which begin with a period `.` are always hidden, usually because they contain background functionality which is usually not directly necessary to interact with directly.
+Directories and files which begin with a period `.` are always hidden, usually because they contain background functionality which is not usually necessary to interact with directly.

 Now delete `.git` in the `Zeus` directory using `rm -rf .git`, then `cd ..` back to home and remove Zeus: `rmdir Zeus`.